julianw1010/numactl-WASP/README.md

 policies of processes in addition to changing NUMA allocation policies.

 # Requirements
-To run this software, Linux must be configured with the Mitosis extension enabled.
+To run this software, Linux must be configured with the WASP page table replication extension enabled.

 # numatl